Safety Resources

 1. Navigation: map/compass, GPS, phone, Personal Locator Beacon

-2. Illumination: flashlight & extra batteries
+2. Illumination: flashlight or headlamp & extra batteries

 3. Sun protection: sunglasses, sun-protective clothes and sunscreen

-4. Insulation: puffy jacket, extra clothing
+4. Insulation: puffy/down jacket, extra non-cotton layers

 6. Tools: knife, cordage, duct tape, kits for tent, stove, mattress repair

-7. Fire: matches, lighter, tinder, firesteel
+7. Fire: matches, lighter, tinder, firesteel, fatwood firestarter bundle

 8. Shelter: trash bag, rain gear, tarp, tent

-9. Nutrition: extra food
+9. Nutrition: extra protein, carbs, sugar snacks

 10. Hydration: extra water or method to filter or boil